Have you noticed a sudden shift in your Google rankings?

 But, what happens when rankings of your target search queries grow worse with each passing day, affecting organic traffic, CTR, and overall business?

-But, is it a need to panic?
-I’ll show you how to analyze a sudden change in rankings, get a good handle on the reasons behind it, and come up with a plan of recovery.
+In this post, I'll show you how to analyze a sudden change in keyword rankings, get a good handle on the reasons behind it, and come up with a plan of recovery.
 Use the links below to jump ahead.

 Keyword ranking fluctuations and lost keyword rankings have become quite common.

-- Google testing something in the algorithm or there has been an actual Google algorithm update,
+- Google is testing something or there has been a Google algorithm update,

-- A shift in the user intent or incorrectly applied user intent, and
+- A shift in the user intent or incorrectly applied user intent, or

-- Changes to the site or technical issues that have suddenly affected its performance.
+- Changes to the site or technical issues like broken backlinks that have suddenly affected performance.

-How to React to a Rankings Drop: Don’t Panic!
+How to React When Rankings Drop: Don’t Panic!

 (Rankings report in seoClarity showing a keyword positions drop)

-As said, don’t panic.
+A better reaction?
 Learn why the drop in the rankings has occurred.
 Digital marketing and SEO teams need to investigate the swing and explore reasons that could have caused a drop in positions.

-There are a few things to keep in mind when you look at the screenshot above:
+There are a few things to keep in mind when you look at the example above:

-- Although it might seem so at first sight, this ranking drop does not mean a penalty (or a complete loss of traffic).
+- Although it might seem so at first sight, this ranking drop does not mean a penalty occurred (nor was there a complete loss of organic traffic).

-- The drop could be temporary due to Google testing something in the SERP.
+- The drop could be temporary due to Google testing something in the search engine results.

-- It could also be an algorithmic update happening at the time.
+- It could also be an algorithmic change happening at the time.

-There could be many other reasons for the drop, in fact.
-So, rather than panic (a natural reaction, I'll admit), your job is to analyze the situation and discover what has really happened.
+There could be so many other reasons for the drop, so it's important to pause and analyze the situation to discover why.

-But you can analyze it and provide reassurance to other stakeholders that you have a good handle on this and will be working towards lifting the drop in due time.
+This will provide reassurance to stakeholders that you have a good handle on this and will be working toward lifting the drop in due time.

 How to Analyze a Sudden Drop in Rankings

-I recommend a 4-step process to analyze a ranking drop.
-It relies on using data to answer four questions:
+I recommend a 4-step checklist approach to analyze a ranking drop.
+It relies on using data and analytics to answer these questions: